Forge — ceremonies & events (prescriptive)

 2. Product hat assesses against Ingot acceptance criteria (15 min).

-3. Versona challenge: discipline-specific review of increment quality (15 min).
+3. Versona session: discipline-specific review of increment quality (15 min).

 4. Governance hat reviews evidence against Assay Gate criteria (10 min).